tbetbetbe/packman/README.md

   -u ZIPURL, --zip_url ZIPURL
                         URL of a git repository containing the rpc proto definitions.
 Should not be specified with
-                        -r/--services_root, which will be ignored --api_defaults_file APIDEFAULTSFILE
+                        -r/--services_root, which will be ignored.
+  --api_defaults_file APIDEFAULTSFILE
                         Specifies an alternate location for the api_defaults config file. api_defaults.yml configures shared